Samrat Prithviraj: Box office

-Samrat Prithviraj was released in 5,000 theaters worldwide.
+Samrat Prithviraj was released in 5,000 theatres worldwide.
 It earned ₹10.7 crore at the domestic box office on its opening day.
 This earning was less than the expected earning of ₹15 crore for first day.
 The opening weekend was expected to recover the earnings; however it fell short of expectation with an earnings of ₹12.6 crore and ₹16.1 crore on Saturday and Sunday respectively.

-The film faced heavy competition from Bhool Bhulaiyaa 2.
+The film faced heavy competition from Bhool Bhulaiyaa 2 and Vikram.
 On Monday, the fourth day after the release of the movie, the earnings have collapsed amounting to about ₹5 crore, less than 50% compared to the opening day.
-The morning shows of the film started getting cancelled due to zero occupancy in theaters.
+The morning shows of the film started getting cancelled due to zero occupancy in theatres.
 The shows that were not cancelled had single-digit occupancy.
 The Indian Express reported the film having a downward trend and turned out to be a box office flop.
-The reduction and cancellations of the shows was attributed to the an abundance of screens forcing the occupancy to be low.
+The reduction and cancellations of the shows was attributed to an abundance of screens forcing the occupancy to be low.

 As of 30 July 2022, the film grossed ₹81.01 crore in India and ₹9.31 crore overseas, for a worldwide gross collection of ₹90.32 crore.

 After the poor performance theatrically, YRF planned to recover some of the production costs by releasing the film early on Amazon Prime Video, for streaming.